 This page explains how we use any information you give to us through our website, and the ways in which we protect your privacy.

-The Forestry Commission is a data controller under the Data Protection Act.
+Forestry and Land Scotland is a data controller under the Data Protection Act.
 Under the Act, we have a legal duty to protect any information we collect from you.
 We safeguard your data, and keep strict security standards to prevent any unauthorised access to it.
 We do not pass on your details to any third party or other government department (except to process on our behalf) unless you give us permission to do so.

-Some of our applications are provided by third parties and may have different terms and conditions and privacy/cookie policies:
+This application is provided by a third party and you shoud be aware of their different terms and conditions and privacy/cookie policies:

 When we provide services, we want to make them easy, useful and reliable.
 Where services are delivered on the internet, this sometimes involves placing small amounts of information on your device, for example, computer or mobile phone.
 These include small files known as cookies.
 They cannot be used to identify you personally.

 These pieces of information are used to improve services for you through, for example:

 You can manage these small files yourself and learn more about them through “Internet browser cookies – what they are and how to manage them”

 Our Tree Alert application uses session cookies.
 These are stored for the duration of the session, and are used to associate the servers session with the connected user.

 Cookie Name: _ga

 Purpose: To distinguish users